Minnesota Association of Family & Consumer Sciences

 2020 MN Teacher of the Year

-Creative Dimensions/Alternative Program Designs (e.g., caring for children, the elderly, legislation on family life)
+Creative Dimensions/Alternative Program Designs (e.g., caring for children, the elderly, or the disabled; peer or cross-age tutoring; internationalized curriculum; impact of legislation on family life)

-Family Life/Personal and Social Development (e.g., alternative family structures such as intervention programming; dealing with grief and death)
+Family Life/Personal and Social Development (e.g., alternative family structures such as step, blended, or single-parent families; programs for children in self-care; abuse or crisis intervention programming; dealing with grief and death)

-Nutrition Education/Diet and Health (e.g.,wellness; food science and chemistry; dietary
+Nutrition Education/Diet and Health (e.g., wellness; food science and chemistry; dietary education)

 Basic qualifications for Teacher of the Year are:

-Is employed as a full-time permanent FCS teacher of grades kindergarten through 12 or who has retired within twelve months of the AAFCS national nomination deadline – second Monday in January;
+is employed as a full-time permanent FCS teacher of kindergarten – 12th grade or who has retired within twelve months of the AAFCS national nomination deadline, the second Monday in January;

-Is willing to enter the National AAFCS Teacher of the Year competition, representing the MN affiliate, by submitting a portfolio of their program by the AAFCS national nomination deadline; attend the National AAFCS Convention where they will be recognized as an Affiliate (MN) TOY or be selected as one of the three merit finalists, one of which will be selected as the National AAFCS Teacher of the Year recipient.
-The Teacher of the Year is also requested to attend the State Convention in early 2016 to receive their award, present their program and attend a reception in their honor.
+is willing to enter the National AAFCS Teacher of the Year competition, representing the MN affiliate, by submitting a portfolio of their program by the AAFCS national nomination deadlines; attend the National AAFCS Convention where they will be recognized as an Affiliate (MN) TOY or be selected as one of the three merit finalists, one of which will be selected as the National AAFCS Teacher of the Year recipient.
+The Teacher of the Year is also requested to attend the State Conference in early 2020 to receive their award, present their program and attend a reception in their honor.